 Many predominantly white institutions have a shortage of both Black male students and Black male faculty and staff.
-If Black men are disproportionately coming from poorer neighborhoods, they might also have minimal connections to social capital and financial resources that can aid them in finding and locating resources to attend and succeed in college.
+Additionally, Black men from poorer neighborhoods may have fewer opportunities for connections to social capital and financial resources that can aid them in attending and succeeding in college.

 Factors That Encourage Success Among Black Male Students

 For Black men entering college without access to positive social networks or role models, having access to Black administrators and faculty is critical for their retention and overall sense of belonging.
-These individuals can serve as confidants, mentors, and allies, and aid in Black male students' integration into the larger campus culture.
+These individuals can serve as confidants, mentors, and allies, aiding Black male students' integration into the larger campus culture.

-Money is also a major determinant for the success of Black men in college.
-Given that Black men are disproportionately more likely to come from lower socioeconomic backgrounds, they may not only lack prior exposure to the college-going culture, but may also face challenges with paying for tuition and other college expenses.
+Money is also a major determinant of Black men's college success.
+Black men are disproportionately more likely to come from lower socioeconomic backgrounds.
+Because of this, they may lack prior exposure to the college-going culture and face challenges with paying for tuition and other college expenses.

 Making College Campuses Inclusive for Black Men

 What can we do to encourage Black men to enroll in college and finish their degrees?
-If Black male students are having negative experiences with the K-12 system, educators need to work on being more aware of how their biases and flawed thinking harm Black male students' future success and the overall learning environment.
+K-12 educators need be aware of how their biases and flawed thinking harm Black male students' future success and the overall learning environment.

-When Black men feel as though their identity, talents, and intellect are not valued in the learning environment, they become more likely to disengage from their studies and peers, thereby limiting opportunities for cross-cultural interactions.
-Black men must be in learning environments where they are supported by teachers and given the opportunity to openly share their fears, worries, and concerns.
+When Black men feel their identity, talents, and intellect are not valued in the learning environment, they become more likely to disengage from their studies.
+Black men must be in learning environments supported by teachers and allowed to openly share their fears, worries, and concerns.

-Hiring more faculty and staff of color at predominantly white institutions has been a strategic goal for a number of colleges and universities, and many institutions have investigated nontraditional and diverse methods to recruit and hire diverse faculty and staff.
-Black teachers, specifically Black men, understand the unique cultural needs of Black male students and can assist with creating a positive learning environment that promotes academic success.
+Hiring more faculty and staff of color at predominantly white institutions has been a strategic goal for several colleges and universities.
+Many institutions have investigated nontraditional and diverse methods to recruit and hire diverse faculty and staff.
+Black teachers, specifically Black men, understand Black male students' unique cultural needs and can create a positive learning environment that promotes academic success.

 Black teachers can also help by challenging traditional white curricula that neither highlights nor centers the experiences of people of color.
 Research indicates that when Black male students have access to a Black teacher, dropout rates fall.
 Students gain a more positive view of school as well.

 The financial cost of attending college can be a huge deterrence for many low-income students.
-Pipeline programs that aid Black male students in completing high school as well as college are critical.
-These programs also help high school students apply to college, apply for financial aid, and find scholarships.
+Pipeline programs that aid Black male students in completing high school and college are critical.
+These programs also help high school students apply for college, financial aid, and find scholarships.